” Dear neighbour ,

 I don’t how you would react, but the idea of receiving $50 in return of a negligible favour to my neighbour made me feel uncomfortable at once.
 In fact, the thought of receiving any money in return of some help put us in an awkward position.
 Now, I hold high regards for my wonderful and ever-smiling neighbour.
 Still, you don’t encounter such offers everyday in return of your help to someone.
 The natural act of extending kindness to your neighbour sounds like a trade.
 That leaves me to wonder about certain things:

-- Does me or my husband look like such type of people who are only interested in money ?
+- Do me and my husband look the types who are only interested in money ?

 - What does a neighbour mean ?